Microsoft word - pm update dated july 24_2008.doc

 MedDRA Preferred Term

-Number of Patients Number of Patients with Treatment- emergent AE
+Number of Patients with Treatment-

 Eye Disorders